prrao87/pydantic-benchmarks/v2/README.md

 All cases: 3.386 sec
 ```

-With the optimized version, running ~1.3 million validations on this sample dataset using Pydantic v2 took ~3.4 sec, which is almost a 10x improvement from the v1 code!
-The optimized code is a little more verbose than the original, but understanding how to use Pydantic objects appropriately can yield great dividends in terms of performance.
+With the optimized version, running ~1.3 million validations on this sample dataset using Pydantic v2 took ~3.4 sec, which is almost a 10x improvement from v1!

+### Caveats with optimized version

+* The optimized code is a little more verbose and not as readable (i.e., "simple") as the original
+* `TypedDict` doesn't allow methods to be defined in it (per PEP 589), and so the optimized code which defines a validator under the `Wine` model that subclasses `TypedDict` will violate type checkers like `mypy` and `Pyright`.
+  * Disabling the type checker via `# type: ignore` can help with passing type checker tests; however, this is a workaround and deviated from the original intended use of `TypedDict`
+  * [See the discussion](https://github.com/pydantic/pydantic/discussions/6517) on the intention of Pydantic's maintainers to allow subclassing `TypedDict` for Pydantic use cases, even though it doesn't respect PEP 589.
+In the future, this may change, but for now, the readability of the optimized version is definitely not great compared to the v2 code that directly subcasses `BaseModel`.

+## Conclusions

+The aim of this exercise is to highlight how understanding the available Pydantic v2 objects and using them appropriately can yield significant performance improvements over older versions.
+It makes sense to explore the Pydantic v2 docs in more detail and see how to improve the readability of code while also maximizing performance.